Learn More About Our Flagship Program From Launch, Our Virtual Robot Concierge

 Multiple Pathways, Single Standard

 Before launching publicly, Acceleration Academics refused to operate on theory alone.
-We executed a Proof of Concept phase to validate the methodology.
+The institution executed a rigorous Proof of Concept phase to validate the methodology before scaling it.

-Leveraging a private network of families who sought an alternative to the "enrichment-only" model, the institution established a founding pilot cohort.
-The cohort included students at different levels and with different goals: students in grades 5-8 taking early high school coursework, high schoolers requiring intervention, young adults preparing for the GED, and advanced students seeking SAT tutoring.
+Leveraging a private network of families who sought an alternative to the enrichment-only model, Acceleration Academics established a founding pilot cohort , deliberately diverse: students in grades five through eight taking early high school coursework, high schoolers requiring targeted intervention, young adults preparing for the GED, and advanced students seeking SAT preparation.

-The younger scholars completed AP coursework and obtained college credit prior to 9th grade, confirming that when structural barriers are removed and fundamentals are secured, the student's capacity is limitless.
+The younger scholars completed Advanced Placement coursework and obtained verifiable college credit prior to entering the ninth grade, confirming what the Founding Board had argued from the beginning: when structural barriers are removed and fundamentals are secured, the student's capacity is limitless.

 Now we're ready to serve the next generation of scholars who refuse to accept mediocrity as the standard.